isomerpages/moe-ast-moehc/_school-histories/Schools/Innova Junior College.md

 Innova focused on develop leaders with sound values, judgement and foresight.
 A progressive Leadership Index was used as a guide for each student to develop in the domains of intellectual capacity, teamwork and drive.
 In 2011, the chaNgE.PACER Council was set up to develop empathetic leaders who would advocate for communities in need.
 These academic and co-curricular programmes demonstrated the college’s commitment to equipping Innovians with a comprehensive set of skills to be capable leaders, astute thinkers and confident global citizens.

 In 2015, Innova celebrated its 10th anniversary with a night festival attended by alumni and students.
-The highlight of the evening was an original musical by the school’s performing arts groups.
+The highlight of the evening was an original musical by the school’s performing arts groups.&nbsp;

 In 2019, Innova Junior College merged with Yishun Junior College to form Yishun Innova Junior College.